PoisotLab/ms_straight_lines/manuscript.md

 |                      |                            | $\kappa$  | concentration of $L$ around mean     | 4.8   | 0.41   |
 | Flexible links       | $(S^2 - (S - 1))p + S - 1$ | $\mu$     | average value of $p$                 | 0.086 | 0.0037 |
 |                      |                            | $\phi$    | concentration around value of $\mu$  | 24.3  | 2.4    |

+Table: Parameter estimates for all models.
+Mean and standard deviation (SD) is given for each parameter. {#tbl:parameters}

 Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that